Samba reggae: Olodum

 The second major development in this new genre occurred in 1979, with the founding of the influential group Olodum.
 This group was founded as a bloco afro, which is a "Bahian Carnival Association highlighting African heritage through music, dance theater, and art."
 By 1986 they had established themselves as the premier performers of a new genre of music.
 Olodum was led during these years by the leader Mestre Neguinho do Samba, who had previously been drum leader for Ilê Aiyê.
 Neguinho introduced a key innovation: the old, samba-derived, style of playing the repinique, with hand and stick, was eliminated, and the repiniques switched instead to playing rapid rolls with two wood or plastic rods.
 This style of playing is derived from Candomblé, an Afro-Brazilian religion.
 The resulting rapid-fire clatter of the repiniques, along with the distinctive driving roll of the 3rd surdo, gives samba-reggae an unmistakable sound.

 During the carnival of 1986, this new style of music, known as samba-reggae, made its debut.
 Olodum had combined the traditional samba with sounds from a number of other Caribbean music genres, including: merengue, salsa, and reggae.
 The toques, or "drumming patterns", that categorized the samba-reggae beat was composed of "a pattern in which the surdo bass drums divided themselves into four or five interlocking parts.
 Against this, the high-pitched repiques and caixes filled out the pattern with fixed and repeated rhythms in a slow tempo, imitating the shuffle feel of reggae."
 In 1986, the phrase "samba-reggae" was used for the first time to describe the music of Olodum, and, by extension, of the other afro blocos as well.
-Olodum became progressively more well known, and recorded with Paul Simon, Michael Jackson, and many prominent Brazilian musicians.
+Olodum became progressively more well known, and recorded with Paul Simon, Michael Jackson, Pet Shop Boys and many prominent Brazilian musicians.
 Over time, most afro blocos converted to Olodum's style of playing the repinique.
 In the 1990s, Ilê Aiyê finally converted to the Olodum two-rod style.